yushangdi/parChain/README.md

 Each folder contains an implementation that we tested.

 `parchain`
-Our ParChain algorithms for complete linkage with Euclidean distance, Ward's linkage with Euclidean distance, average linkage with Euclidean distance and average linkage with squared Euclidean distance .
+Our ParChain algorithms for complete linkage with Euclidean distance, Ward's linkage with Euclidean distance, average linkage with Euclidean distance and average linkage with squared Euclidean distance.
+This program is adapted from [the problem based benchmark suite (PBBS)](https://github.mit.edu/jshun/pbbs).

 `multi-threaded-NN-chain`
 [Jeon et al's](https://ieeexplore.ieee.org/document/6893001) parallel nearest-neighbor chain implementation.
 It supports average linkage with Euclidean distance.